bxcodec/go-clean-arch/README.md

 # go-clean-arch

+## Looking for the old code ?
+If you are looking for the old code, you can checkout to the [v1 branch](https://github.com/bxcodec/go-clean-arch/tree/v1) Last Updated: April 30th 2018

+## Description
 This is an example of implementation of Clean Architecture in Go (Golang) projects.

 Rule of Clean Architecture by Uncle Bob